mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 **Katagiri Roshi:** Yes.
 At that time, it is called “the intrinsic pure nature of the mind”, et cetera.
 Or according to this, “the mind in terms of truth”.
 Something like that.

 And also it must be more closely subjective and awakening.
-At that time it is called *ālāyavijñāna*.
+At that time it is called *ālayavijñāna*.
 “Vijnana” means consciousness – “alaya” consciousness, storehouse consciousness.

 **Someone:** So by connecting that to ourselves, it’s subjective, that gives people more hope?

 **Katagiri Roshi:** Hope?
 Yes.
-The concept of “ālāyavijñāna” gives some more hope, more deep understanding of the structure of the foundation of [human] being.
+The concept of “ālayavijñāna” gives some more hope, more deep understanding of the structure of the foundation of [human] being.

 In other words, it lets you be free, anyway.
 Free from any particular idea – “bad boy” or “good boy”.
 Alright?